VersusCenter

 Cons

-• Limited or no upgrade potential; soldered components are common
+• Limited or no upgrade options (soldered RAM/storage)

-Desktop PCs deliver superior performance, upgrade flexibility, and long-term value for most demanding use cases.
+Desktop PCs deliver superior performance, upgrade flexibility, and value for most computing tasks, making them the default choice unless portability or space constraints are primary concerns.

 Desktop PC